aalexmmaldonado/aalexmmaldonado.com/content/me/documents/pitt-postdoc/_index.md

 -   a teaching portfolio (teaching statement, selected teaching materials, teaching evaluations), and
 -   a brief description of how your research, teaching or service demonstrates a commitment to diversity and inclusion.

-At least three letters of reference should be sent by the recommenders to biojobs@pitt.edu.
+At least three letters of reference should be sent by the recommenders to <biojobs@pitt.edu>.

 Applications will be reviewed starting 1 February 2023 and will continue until the position is filled.